Bluetown, Texas: Geography

 According to the United States Census Bureau, the Bluetown CDP has a total area of 6.3 km2, of which 6.1 sqkm is land and 0.2 sqkm, or 2.72%, is water.

+Demographics

+Bluetown first appeared as a census designated place in the 2010 U.S. census after the Bluetown-Iglesia Antigua CDP was split into the Bluetown and Iglesia Antigua CDPs.